-Q. I have insurance through my husband’s employer, so I don’t need my employer’s coverage.
+Q. I have health insurance through my husband’s employer, so I don’t need my employer’s coverage.
 But my company said I have to work fewer than 30 hours a week so that I’m not considered full time.
 Can I just waive my employer’s coverage if they let me work full time?

 A: Yes.
 In order to avoid the ACA’s employer shared responsibility penalty, large employers must offer full-time (30+ hours/week) employees coverage that is affordable and provides at least minimum value.